xiix0/scam/README.md

-Q:	How many bureaucrats does it take to screw in a light bulb?
-A:	Two.
-One to assure everyone that everything possible is being
-	done while the other screws the bulb into the water faucet.
+He that is giddy thinks the world turns round.
+		-- William Shakespeare, "The Taming of the Shrew"